adopt-it/terraform-iam-AWS-users/README.md

 ## How to use 📦
 1. Make sure to configure your amazon credentials in case you want to test
-2. after cloning the repository, at the root level, execute:
+2. After cloning the repository, at the root level, execute:
 ```
 terraform init
 ```